t3l3machus/hoaxshell/README.md

 sudo python3 hoaxshell.py -s <your_ip> -c </path/to/cert.pem> -k <path/to/key.pem>

 ```
-The generated PowerShell payload will be longer in length because it includes an additional block of code that disables the ssl certificate validation.
+The generated PowerShell payload will be longer in length because of an additional block of code that disables the ssl certificate validation.

 #### Grab session mode
 In case you close your terminal accidentally, have a power outage or something, you can start hoaxshell in grab session mode, it will attempt to re-establish a session, given that the payload is still running on the victim machine.